WHAT: Polar Express trains depart Ely, NV during the Christmas season for trips to the North Pole and return.

 Experience the magic of Chris Van Allsburg's classic children's book The Polar Express come to life on the rails of the Nevada Northern Railway .
-The journey takes you from the East Ely depot on a special trip right to the North Pole.
+The journey takes you from Ely, Nevada on a special trip right to the North Pole.
 Santa's Elves are honored that Nevada Northern Railway's Polar Express train has been voted as the "Best Special Event in Rural Nevada" by readers of Nevada Magazine.

 Enjoy hot chocolate and cookies while listening to the beloved story of the Polar Express and music from the Polar Express soundtrack.
 Many of Santa's helpers will be on-board helping you enjoy the trip.
 Everyone will experience that magic moment when the train arrives at the North Pole, where Santa Claus himself is waiting!
 Santa will board The Polar Express and personally present each child their own special gift.

 Make this a Christmas tradition.
 Call soon and reserve your seats for the Polar Express.
 Space is limited, and sure to go first to those who truly believe in the spirit of Christmas!